StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `float TextStyle.LayoutHeight` — (meters) Layout height is the height of the font's CapHeight, which is used for calculating the vertical height of the text when doing text layouts.
 This does _not_ include the height of the descender, nor does it represent the maximum possible height a glyph may extend upwards (use Text.SizeRender).
 - `float TextStyle.LineHeightPct` — This is the space a full line of text takes, from baseline to baseline, as a 0-1 percentage of the font's TotalHeight.
 This is similar to CSS line-height, a value of 1.0 means this line's descenders will squish up adjacent to the next line's tallest ascenders.
 - `Material TextStyle.Material` — This provides a reference to the Material used by this style, so you can override certain features!
 Note that if you're creating TextStyles with manually provided Materials, this Material may not be unique to this style.
+- `RenderLayer TextStyle.RenderLayer` — The RenderLayer that text drawn with this style is rendered on.
+This defaults to RenderLayer.Vfx.
+Note that text styles are batched per layer, so changing this will re-point the style at a different internal text buffer.
 - `float TextStyle.TotalHeight` — (meters) Height from the layout descender to the layout ascender.
 This is most equivalent to the 'font-size' in CSS or other text layout tools.
 Since ascender and descenders can vary a lot, using LayoutHeight in many cases can lead to more consistency in the long run.
 - `static TextStyle TextStyle.Default` — This is the default text style used by StereoKit.
 - `static TextStyle TextStyle.FromFont(Font font, float layoutHeightMeters, Color colorGamma)` — Create a text style for use with other text functions!
 A text style is a font plus size/color/material parameters, and are used to keep text looking more consistent through the application by encouraging devs to re-use styles throughout the project.
 This overload will create a unique Material for this style based on Default.ShaderFont.